openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

 Alternatively, to enable the Auto-Batching in the legacy apps not akin to the notion of the performance hints, you may need to use the **explicit** device notion, such as 'BATCH:GPU'.
 In both cases (the *throughput* hint or explicit BATCH device), the optimal batch size selection happens automatically (the implementation queries the `ov::optimal_batch_size` property from the device, passing the model's graph as the parameter).
 The actual value depends on the model and device specifics, for example, on-device memory for the dGPUs.
+Auto-Batching is not limited to the GPUs, but if a device doesn't support the ov::optimal_batch_size yet, it works with the auto-batching only via specifying an explicit batch size, for example "BATCH:<device>(16)".

 This _automatic batch size selection_ assumes that the application queries the `ov::optimal_number_of_infer_requests` to create and run the returned number of requests simultaneously:
 @sphinxdirective